andrewmeyerhofer/Project-1/README.md

 </p>
 <p>
-This MySQL database will be used by osTicket to store necessary data such as user accounts and ticketing information.
-I completed all installation steps for MySQL, including the creation of a root password and setting it to standard configuration.
+Next, I downloaded MySQL and completed all the installation steps.
+This included the creation of a root password and setting everything to standard configuration.
+MySQL will allow for the creation of a database later on, which will be used by osTicket to store necessary data such as user accounts and ticketing information.
 </p>
 <br />